roseengineering/rfsoapyfile/README.md

 output file of the same name will be overwritten.
 Also, the SDR stream is always being captured even when the recording is paused.

-The IQ data is streamed out of URL paths /cf32 and /s16.
+The IQ data is streamed out of URL paths /pcm, /float, and /cf32.
-This output is always in WAV(32) format.
+The /pcm endpoint streams 16 bit integer WAV.
+The /float endpoint streams 32-bit float WAV.
+While the /cf32 endpoint streams in raw cf32 format.
 Run soapyfile with the --pause option if you only want to stream over HTTP.
-(No SDR program that I know of currently supports HTTP streams, however it might be useful for remote operation or sharing a stream in real time.
-Beware, wifi might raise the noise floor, requiring the gain be set to a lower value.)
+(No SDR program that I know of currently supports HTTP streams, however it might be useful for remote operation or sharing a stream in real time.)

 Peak sample data (dBFS) and frequency power data (rtl_power output format) is streamed out of URL paths /peak and /power as text.